 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

-12 Reasons Your Mower Gives a Bad Cut
+12 Reasons Your Mower Gives a Bad or Uneven Cut

 Blade is Worn or Dull